mattdwen/dwen.co.nz/app/_posts/2015-07-07-stolen-laptop.md

 E.g. from the Dropbox website I can see a list of devices which are trusted to sync, and remove them if they're no longer trusted.
 I've gone through what I consider my "important" accounts and removed the trusted devices wherever possible.

-It's worth checking this regularly anyway.
+[Authy](https://www.authy.com/) was the most important app here, as it manages all my two-factor authentication codes.
+Again, I need to trust that removing the tablet as a registered device is going to cause the app to become non-operable.
+But this relies on the tablet having reconnected to the internet first, so all the two-factor codes will continue to be generated while the tablet is offline.

+I've only now checked the Authy settings, and found that I can set a pin to open the app.
+This is now enabled on my phone.
+I wish the app had prompted for this during initial setup.

-It's surprising what you can find still connected to your accounts.
+You should regularly check what devices are registered with your applications; it's surprising what you can find still connected to your accounts.
-Often when rebuilding computers, phones, or tablets you end up with duplicate registrations, for example with Amazon Kindle I was up to "Matt's 9th Android Device"!
+Often when rebuilding computers, phones, or tablets you end up with duplicate registrations.
+For example with Amazon Kindle I was up to "Matt's 9th Android Device"!

 ## Encryption